LEAVING SITE

 Toenails that are brittle and crumbly

-Yellow, white or brown nail discoloration
+Yellow, white or brown nail discolouration

 An accumulation of debris under the nail